awsdocs/aws-resource-groups-user-guide/doc_source/gettingstarted-prereqs.md

 ## Create resources<a name="gettingstarted-prereqs-create"></a>

 You can create an empty resource group, but won't be able to perform any tasks on resource group members until there are resources in the group\.
-For more information about the supported resource types, see [Resources you can use with AWS Resource Groups](supported-resources.md)\.
+For more information about the supported resource types, see [Resources you can use with AWS Resource Groups and Tag Editor](supported-resources.md)\.

 ## Set up permissions<a name="gettingstarted-prereqs-permissions"></a>